enspiral-dev-academy/community/code-of-conduct.md

 #### Harassment

-We do not tolerate harassment of participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks.
-Participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
+We do not tolerate harassment of anyone in any form.
+Sexual language and imagery is not appropriate for any time, including talks and presentations.
+Participants violating these rules may be sanctioned or expelled from Enspiral Dev Academy without a refund at the discretion of the staff.

-Sponsors are subject to the Code of Conduct.
-In particular, sponsors should not use sexualized images, activities, or other material.
-Booth staff, including volunteers, should not wear sexualized clothing, or otherwise create a sexualized environment.

 Harassment includes: